 Ever wondered what it is like for someone with hearing loss trying to be part of a conversation in a restaurant?
 Or wondered what it is like to try and read a transit map if you have glaucoma?
-Now you can check this out online using simulators to get the idea of the way things sound and look.
+Now you can check this out using online hearing and vision simulators to get the idea of the way things sound and look.

 You can also use their Exclusion Calculator for vision, hearing, thinking, dexterity, reach and stretch and locomotion, to see how many people might be excluded if not thought about in the early stages of design.
 You can set the calculator for multiple capacities, such as sight, hearing, thinking and locomotion – all of which are needed to negotiate public transport, for example.
 A very useful tool for any designer.